Fyffes Announces Human Rights Risks Prevention and Mitigation Plan

 Three priority areas emerged from the report where Fyffes has taken immediate action: ‘access to a grievance mechanism’, ‘child labour’ and ‘migrant worker labour violations and forced labour’.

-Responding to these issues Fyffes Global Director of Sustainability, Julie Cournoyer said “in April 2019 Fyffes had already implemented a global, independent grievance mechanism, available in the language of our employees via telephone or online.
+Responding to these issues, Fyffes Global Director of Sustainability, Julie Cournoyer, said: “In April 2019 Fyffes had already implemented a global, independent grievance mechanism called the Fyffes Ethics Hotline, available in the language of our employees via telephone or online.
 For our mitigation plan, we agreed to run a broader campaign internally to make sure all employees are aware of the hotline.
 We also tested the numbers in all our markets and changed the numbers in three countries where the phone operator network was instable.”

 “Because of the severe negative impact of child labour on children, we do not tolerate the use of child or forced labour, nor exploitation of children in any of our own operations and in our agricultural supply chains.
 Our assessments have yet to identify any specific instances of child labour in our own operations and we have systems in place to ensure our suppliers are taking adequate measures to prevent child labour.
 However, we will do more to work closely with smallholders in any instance of potential or actual cases of child labour.
 To this end, we have introduced a Child Labour Remediation Protocol so that we can act swiftly and sensitively if or when it occurs.

-“With migrant worker issues, Fyffes has good practices in place already.
-But we‘re working on measures to ensure that workers are aware of their rights and their rights are upheld, especially in relation to the risk to Haitian migrants in the Dominican Republic.
+“With migrant worker issues, Fyffes has good practices in place already, but we are working on measures to ensure that workers are aware of their rights and that their rights are upheld, especially in relation to the risk to Haitian migrants in the Dominican Republic.

 “Fyffes has recently published its Global Human Rights Policy and Statement, which sets out our commitment to protecting the human rights of all our stakeholders, including our employees.
 This policy is brought to life through training and internal protocols.

-The full scope of Fyffes Human Rights Mitigation Plan is outlined below:
+The full scope of Fyffes Human Rights Risks Prevention and Mitigation Plan is outlined below:

 - Establish and circulate Fyffes Global Child Labour Remediation Protocol